Military history of Turkey: First Libyan Civil War

 Turkey's armed forces participated in the NATO-led military intervention and no-fly zone in Libya against Muammar Gaddafi's government troops.

 The Turkish Navy participated with five ships and one submarine in the NATO-led naval blockade to enforce the arms embargo.
 It additionally provided six F-16 Fighting Falcon jets for aerial operations.
 On 24 March 2011, Turkey's parliament approved Turkish participation in military operations in Libya, including enforcing the NFZ in Libya.
 The airbases committed were Incirlik and İzmir.

 Six batteries of the NATO-backed, MIM-104 Patriot missile defense systems have been set up to protect Turkey against aerial incursions from war-torn Syria.

+2020 Nagorno-Karabakh war

+Turkey provided significant support to Azerbaijan during its military operations against Armenia.
+This included military advising, the recruitment of Syrian mercenaries, and the transfer of military technology, including unmanned aerial vehicles.